CrazyPirates/CrazyPirates/README.md

 - 👋 Hi, I’m @CrazyPirates
 - 👀 I am a brazilian programmer that loves everything about technology and programming!
-But i have a deeper passion for data analysis!
+But i have a deeper passion for data science!

 <!---
 CrazyPirates/CrazyPirates is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.